Infrastructure

 • 2) Sources & Provenance

 Every metric and narrative claim should point to sources.
-Where uncertainty exists, it’s documented—not buried.
+Where uncertainty exists, it is documented rather than buried.

 Reduces reporting and narrative risk.